SAnnepuscu/Amber-India-Optimization-of-decisions/README.md

 # Amber-India-Optimization-of-decisions
-The goal is to maximize Amber’s profits from sales
+Amber India restaurants are award-winning restaurants with five locations across the San Francisco Bay Area at San Jose, Mountain View, Los Altos, Milpitas, and San Francisco.
+In addition to classical Indian cuisine, the restaurants also serve contemporary dishes.
+They offer a unique and innovative culinary experience at Amber's award-winning restaurants.Amber has recently faced quite a reduced number of customers due to the Corona pandemic.
+The  goal is to maximize Amber’s profits from sales.